FOIL ADVISORY BOARD MEMBERS

 Scott was the 1999 Florida Teacher of the Year and also received the Milken National Educator Award that same year.
 Scott was also inducted into the Florida Educators Hall of Fame in 1998.
 He believes that in every grade level and in every class the focus of the classroom should be on what needs to happen to make children successful.
 Technology, problem-solving skills, reading, writing, and mathematics should be woven into daily lessons to prepare students for the future.
 Scott firmly believes we must open doors so that parents are welcome in our schools.

-Scott believes his greatest contribution to his community, within and outside the schools walls, is his deep commitment to serve children and their families.
-Scott works as part of the team in Citrus County Florida which has been recognized as one of three continuously high performing districts in Florida from 2007-2015.
+Scott believes his greatest contribution to his community, within and outside the school's walls, is his deep commitment to serving children and their families.
+Scott works as part of the team in Citrus County Florida which has been recognized as one of three continuously high-performing districts in Florida from 2007-2015.

 Dr. Jennifer Sasser, FOIL Board Member

 Dr. Jennifer Sasser presently serves as the Associate Superintendent of Research, Accountability, and Grants.
 Since joining OCPS in 2012, she has held various executive leadership roles with oversight of areas such as accountability, improvement, strategic planning, research, evaluation, and data strategy.

 Dr. Sasser began her career in education in 2001.
 Before working at OCPS, she served as an educator in Citrus County Schools where she taught middle school mathematics, worked at the district office in the area of K-12 mathematics, and served as a middle school assistant principal.